datahub-project/datahub/docs/rfc/active/000-ml_models/README.md

  - Lineage experience (how to find different entities connected to the machine learning model)

 ## Alternatives
 A machine learning model could as well store a model ID which uniquely identifies a machine learning model in the machine learning model lifecycle management system.
-This can then be the only component of `MLModelUrn`.
-However we chose the approach of modeling `MLModelUrn` similar to `DatasetUrn`.
+This can then be the only component of `MLModelUrn` however we would then need a system to retrieve model name given the model ID.
+Hence we chose the approach of modeling `MLModelUrn` similar to `DatasetUrn`.

 ## Rollout / Adoption Strategy